This web page is viewable best in landscape (horizontal)mode!

 Help at Home

 Help at homeA major goal of Agape Restoration Society is to help residents and others get needed assistance so they can live at home, either in our wheelchair-accessible Agape Restoration Communities or other housing.
 Our state, Pennsylvania, offers various social services for citizens age 60 and up, as shown in the photo.
 Then "Home Health Care" and "Meals on Wheels" can go a long way toward keeping you at home – that is, if your home is suitable for this when you need it to be.
-And if you live in AZ, IN, GA NY, NV, MO, or PA, and you're on Medicare, FreedomCare will allow you to choose who provides your care – even family members – and the caregiver gets paid instantly after their shift.
+And if you live in AZ, CN, CO, IN, GA, MA, MO, NV, NY, OR, or PA, and you're on Medicaid, FreedomCare will allow you to choose who provides your care – even family members – and the caregiver gets paid instantly after their shift.

 What is an ARC – an Agape Restoration Community?
 Perhaps first of all we should say what an ARC is not: it is not a nursing home, a personal care home, or an assisted living center.
 Think of an ARC as a Christian community, an independent living facility where you have your own living unit, can move about, come and go as you please without the physical barriers of stairways, steps at porches or decks, or narrow hallways and doorways that hinder movement by people with mobility impairments.
 An ARC also provides common spaces for worship and other group activities so you're not cooped up at home alone.